strongloop/strong-globalize/README.md

 # Language Config Customization

-Out of box, one CLDR `gz` file is inculuded in `strong-globalize/cldr` directory.
+Out of box, one CLDR `gz` file is included in `strong-globalize/cldr` directory.
 CLDR stands for Common Locale Data Repository.
 The `gz` file contains CLDR data for the languages: de, en, es, fr, it, ja, ko, pt, ru, zh-Hans, and zh-Hant.
 In the installation of `strong-globalize` in your package for your production deployment, you can replace the out-of-box `gz` file entirely, or add extra CLDR data to the `cldr` directory.
 There are approximtely 450 locales (language/culture variations) defined in the Unicode CLDR.
 Among them, there are 40+ variations of French and 100+ variations of English.

 `strong-globalize` provides a utility tool under util directory.
 The tool assembles and compresses only the languages you need to support in your `strong-globalize` installation.
 For example, the out-of-box gz file for the 11 languages is 135KB.
 See README of the utility under util directory.

-In runtime, `string-globalize` dynamically loads to memory just the CLDR data required for the specific language by `setLanguage()`.
+In runtime, `strong-globalize` dynamically loads to memory just the CLDR data required for the specific language by `setLanguage()`.
 First, it examines all the `gz` files under cldr directory in alphabetical order, then searches for the language.
 If the language is defined in two or more `gz` files, duplicate objects will be overwritten in the examination order.

 ## Message String Resource